JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 So I checked the price on the pack of trick candles—which was about $1.50 or so—then checked my pocket change and realized had just enough to score them.

 I ran out of the store holding a small paper bag that had the candles and proudly showed the candles to my dad.
 He looked at the package and carefully read the writing, “‘Trick Candles?’
 We have candles!
 Why do you need this?
-Whatr are trick candles?”
+What are trick candles?”
 I just smiled and shrugged and headed back home.

 ***

 When I got home—and settled down in my room—I looked at the package of trick candles with awe and wonder.
 They were still sealed in their little plastic bubble that was glued to the cardboard backing board and—to my young eyes—they seemed just like your everyday, normal, basic, run-of-the-mill tiny blue birthday cake candles.
-But looking at the wick at the top revealed a small difference: The wick on the trick candles were a little bit thicker—and greyer—than normal candles.
+But looking at the wick at the top revealed a small difference: The wick on the trick candles were a little bit thicker—and grayer—than normal candles.

 I really wanted to try one of them out to see how they worked, but was genuinely afraid I would burn down the apartment.
 And nobody wanted that.